GeoscienceAustralia/SWHAQ/README.rst

     `-- regional -- regional wind fields, subdirectories for each scenario

-* This folder is under version control to track changes to configuration files.
+\* This folder is under version control to track changes to configuration files.

 configuration:
 --------------

-tcrm: Configuration files for running TCRM
+tcrm:: Configuration files for running TCRM

-pm: Configuration files for running the processMultipliers code
+pm:: Configuration files for running the processMultipliers code

-hazimp: Configuration files for running HazImp
+hazimp:: Configuration files for running HazImp

-jobs: Job scripts to run processes on gadi.nci.org.au
+jobs:: Job scripts to run processes on gadi.nci.org.au

 exposure:
 ---------